-Canoeing and kayaking are great ways to explore the park's mangrove-fringed shorelines and shallow bay waters.
-More experienced kayakers may enjoy crossing Biscayne Bay's 7-mile expanse to camp at Elliott Key or Boca Chita Key.
+Canoeing and kayaking are ideal ways to explore the mangrove fringed shorelines and shallow bay waters of the park.
+More experienced kayakers may enjoy crossing the seven mile expanse of Biscayne Bay to Elliott or Boca Chita Keys.
+Adams Key is a popular launching spot for accessing these areas from the south.
 Using the islands as a base camp will allow exploration of the lagoons, creeks and channels south of Caesar Creek.
-Many of these places are far too shallow for any type of motorized vessel, so canoeists and kayakers are likely to have these places all to themselves.
+Many of these places are too shallow for motorized vessels, so canoeists and kayakers are likely to have these places to themselves.

 Shallow Jones Lagoon is a great place to see rays, upside-down jellyfish, schools of fish and wading birds.
 Be careful not to disturb the bird rookery (stay at least 300 feet away).

 Hurricane Creek provides spectacular canoe and kayak opportunities.
 The creek was named for the fact that old-timers would tie their boats here during big storms.
 It offers excellent snorkeling beneath mangrove roots to observe sea squirts, crabs, anemones and other marine life.